mshakya/metamer/README.md

 python setup.py install
 ```

-If the installation is succesful, you should be able to type `metamer -h` and get a help message on how to use the tool.
+If the installation was succesful, you should be able to type `metamer -h` and get a help message on how to use the tool.

 ```
 metamer -h